Phlebotomy License Examination in Dallas, Pearsall, San Antonio, Waco, TX

 Active Reading and Note-taking

-You can practice effective study techniques by actively reading and taking notes.
+You can practice effective study techniques by reading and taking notes.
 Highlight and summarize key points when reading.

 Create organized notes for quick revision